gurjeet/gofy/README.md

 GoFY is a superset of Go programming language.

+# The GoFY Difference

+GoFY is not different from GoLang, yet.

+# GoFY Desired Differences

+- Unused, unexported structs should cause a warning.
+- Declaring new variables after code should cause a warning; just like in C.
+- Define new keywords to [not] export a variable/function, regardless of case used for the name.
+- Allow local packages to be imported without having to use URL as needed for external packages.

+# The GoFY Programming Language

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.